cs-rrcc/25FCSC3022-final/README.md

 ## Determing the Tables Names

 Use security testing techniques to determine the table names of the database.
-If successful, document the URL was used during the test.
+If successful, document the URL used during the test.
 Hint: in MySQL the table names of a database can be retrieved from the system's table **information_schema.tables**.

 ```
 Copy and paste the URL used